Hirohito: War: advance and retreat

 In the first six months of war, all the major engagements had been victories.
-Japanese advances were stopped in the summer of 1942 with the battle of Midway and the landing of the American forces on Guadalcanal and Tulagi in August.
-The emperor played an increasingly influential role in the war; in eleven major episodes he was deeply involved in supervising the actual conduct of war operations.
+Japanese advances were stopped in the summer of 1942 with the Battle of Midway and the landing of the American forces on Guadalcanal and Tulagi in August.
+Hirohito played an increasingly influential role in the war; in eleven major episodes he was deeply involved in supervising the actual conduct of war operations.
 Hirohito pressured the High Command to order an early attack on the Philippines in 1941–42, including the fortified Bataan peninsula.
 He secured the deployment of army air power in the Guadalcanal campaign.
 Following Japan's withdrawal from Guadalcanal he demanded a new offensive in New Guinea, which was duly carried out but failed badly.
 Unhappy with the navy's conduct of the war, he criticized its withdrawal from the central Solomon Islands and demanded naval battles against the Americans for the losses they had inflicted in the Aleutians.
 The battles were disasters.
 Finally, it was at his insistence that plans were drafted for the recapture of Saipan and, later, for an offensive in the Battle of Okinawa.
 With the Army and Navy bitterly feuding, he settled disputes over the allocation of resources.
 He helped plan military offenses.

+In September 1944, Hirohito declared that it must be his citizens' resolve to smash the evil purposes of the Westerners so that their imperial destiny might continue, but all along, it is just a mask for the urgent need of Japan to scratch a victory against the counter-offensive campaign of the Allied Forces.

+On 18 October 1944, the Imperial headquarters had resolved that the Japanese must make a stand in the vicinity of Leyte to prevent the Americans from landing in the Philippines.
+This view was widely frowned upon and disgruntled the policymakers from both the army and navy sectors.
+Hirohito was quoted that he approved of such since if they won in that campaign, they would be finally having a room to negotiate with the Americans.
+As high as their spirits could go, the reality check for the Japanese would also come into play since the forces they have sent in Leyte, was practically the ones that would efficiently defend the island of Luzon, hence the Japanese had struck a huge blow in their own military planning.